A Variety of

 This unique form of identification is an easy, yet permanent way to bring your pet home quickly should he or she get lost.
 The microchip is a tiny electronic device, about the size and shape of a grain of rice.
 It is implanted beneath your pet’s skin between the shoulder blades, and stays there for his or her entire life.
 This procedure is as easy and as painless as a vaccination.
 Each microchip has a unique number.
 This number, along with information about the owner and pet, is a part of a national pet registry.
 Most veterinary hospitals and animal shelters have electronic scanners for detecting and reading these implanted microchips.
 If someone finds a lost pet and a microchip is scanned the owner is contacted quickly and easily.

 Proper diet is an important part of your pet’s health.
 Should your pet need a new diet due to health concerns, or you are just looking for a healthy alternative to your current brand, we offer individual consultations and nutritional plans to help keep your pet healthy.
-We also have in office pet food.
+We also have in office pet food available for purchase.

 Pets often show illness or anxiety through improper or changed behavior.
 Let our staff help you determine what is appropriate behavior and what you can do to change inappropriate behavior.